marcelkornblum/snipflow/site/README.md

 # The SnipFlow workflow

-SnipFlow is a way of working for engineering teams.
+SnipFlow is a way of working for engineering teams, combining a great developer experience with a great experience for non-technical team members.

+It's easy and quick to set up on new projects (and most existing ones).
 It reduces technical admin and deployment risk while increasing productivity, quality and transparency; it's free and easy to use, and most coders who've used it love it.

-It suits [all types of teams](./who-for.md) but is most valuable in a studio environment.
-It [builds on](./what-its-not.html#github-flow) GitHub Flow to connect the dots between the tools you already use, so your team can focus on the work, not the admin.

 Using SnipFlow will allow your team to say goodbye to: